italia/eudi-wallet-it-docs/docs/en/wallet-attestation.rst

       - **Description**
       - **Reference**
     * - **iss**
-      - MANDATORY.
+      - REQUIRED.
 Identifier of the Wallet Provider concatenated with thumbprint of the JWK in the ``cnf`` parameter.
       - :rfc:`9126` and :rfc:`7519`.
     * - **aud**
       - OPTIONAL.
 It MUST be set to the identifier of the Wallet Provider.